fjc-oai/3000r/README.md

 ## 10/11
 - [x] bash script to automate cmds
 - [x] word review - alpha
-   - [ ] review mode, e.g. random, past week, reverse chronological, etc
+   - [x] review mode, e.g. random, past week, reverse chronological, etc
+   - [ ] more actions: hint, yes, no
-   - [ ] record word familarity
+   - [ ] record word familarity, i.e. yes or no
-   - [ ] add one more review mode, basedc on familarity
+   - [ ] add one more review mode, basedc on familarity, probability distribution
+   - [ ] mobile friendly
 - [ ] learning stats: to be discussed about the details

 ## 09/22